MusouCrow/Godot-P3Opus-Plugin/README.md

 2. Confirm all dependencies are properly installed
 3. Try cleaning the build directory and rebuilding
 4. Check the example usage in the demo directory
+5. Verify your P3 data format is correct

 ## License